notEpsilon/native-list/README.md

     </p>
 </div>

-<p align="center">simple full-stack react-native project for an internship assessment and learning purposes</p>
+<p align="center">native-list is a simple full-stack react-native project for an internship assessment and learning purposes</p>

 ## This Repo